peckhams/balto_gui/README.md

 This GUI consists of mulitiple panels, and supports both a <b>tab-style</b> and an <b>accordion-style</b>, which allows you to switch between GUI panels without scrolling in the notebook.

 You can run the notebook in a browser window without installing anything on your computer, using something called Binder.
 Look for the Binder icon below and a link labeled "Launch Binder".
 This sets up a server in the cloud that has all the required dependencies and lets you run the notebook on that server.
+(Sometimes this takes a while, however.)

 To run this Jupyter notebook without Binder, it is recommended to install Python 3.7 from an Anaconda distribution and to then create a conda environment called <b>balto</b>.
 Simple instructions for how to create a conda environment and install the software are given in Appendix 1 of version 2 (v2) of the notebook.